apache/servicecomb-service-center/scripts/docker/build-image/README.md

 ### How To Run

-This script assumes you have already downloaded all the dependencies using 'gvt restore'.
+This script assumes you have already downloaded all the dependencies using 'glide install'.

     bash -x build.sh